JiaqiLiu/CG_Presentation/readme.md

 TODO:

-* There are stills some places where I can make progress.
-I will update it when I learn them well.
+* There are stills some places can be improved.
+I will update the codes when I learn them well...